paulrobello/par_gpt/README.md

 If the REPL tool is enabled the Code sandbox tool will not be used.

 ### AI Tools
+- Memory - allows storage and retrival of memories in a persistent DB.
+Currently Redis.
 - REPL - Allows the AI to **WRITE AND EXECUTE CODE ON YOUR SYSTEM**.
   The REPL tool must be manually enabled.
 If the REPL tool is used it will prompt you before executing the code.
 Unless you specify --yes-to-all.
 - Code sandbox - Allows AI to write and execute code in a secure docker sandbox container which must be setup separately.